-I am an Assistant Professor at the University of Amsterdam, vice-chair of the Amsterdam Young Academy, and Jacobs Foundation Research Fellow 2021-2023.
-I will join The Young Academy (De Jonge Akademie) of the Royal Netherlands Academy of Arts and Sciences (KNAW) in 2021.
+I am an Assistant Professor at the University of Amsterdam, Jacobs Foundation Research Fellow 2021-2023, and member of The Young Academy (De Jonge Akademie) of the Royal Netherlands Academy of Arts and Sciences (KNAW).

 I study the developing self: how children develop self-views, how these self-views shape mental health and educational outcomes, and how interventions that target self-views can help at-risk children flourish.

 I am committed to using developmental science to address social problems, such as inequality.

 - Accessible overviews of my work: here, here, and here

 - A sketchnote summarizing my work

 - My book on narcissism and self-esteem

 - My book on praise